How to Fix “Cannot resize GIF” Error in Discord?

 3. Click Upload.

 4. Use the Compression level slider to adjust the amount of compression.
-This will directly impact the file size of the GIF.
-If your GIF is large in size, go for a higher compression level.
+This directly affects the GIF’s file size.
+If your GIF is quite large, choose a higher compression level.

 Changing Compression Level